- Ask for less data

 Consider a database optimized for analytics

 If you’ve done all of the above, and the length of your dashboard loading times are still interfering with your ability to make decisions in a timely manner, you should consider using a database that is structured specifically for fielding analytical queries.
-These databases are known as Online Analytics Processing databases, or OLAP databases (sometimes called Data warehouses).
+These databases are known as Online Analytics Processing (OLAP) databases (sometimes called data warehouses).

 The main difference between OLAP and OLTP systems is that OLAP databases optimize analytical queries like sums, aggregates, and other analytical operations on large amounts of data, as well as bulk imports (via an ETL), whereas OLTP databases must balance large reads from the database with other transaction types: small inserts, updates, and deletes.

 Metabase supports several popular data warehouses: Google BigQuery, Amazon Redshift, Snowflake, and Apache Druid (which specializes in real-time analytics).
-Metabase also supports Presto, which is a query engine that can be paired with a variety of different datastores, including Amazon S3 (Simple Storage Service).
+Metabase also supports Presto, which is a query engine that can be paired with a variety of different datastores, including Amazon S3.

 As you start out using Metabase, don’t worry too much about the underlying data store.
 But as your data grows, and adoption of Metabase grows, keep an eye out for indicators that you may want to investigate using a data warehouse.
 Redshift, for example, can query petabytes of data, and scale to querying historical data in Amazon S3.
 And Snowflake allows you to dynamically scale your compute resources as your organization grows.